zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ## 🥳 Transforming PyTorch Codes into a ZenML Pipeline.
-Before we start, I'd like to first tell you about the concept of *pipeline* and *step* in ZenML.
+Before we start, we'd like to first tell you about the concept of *pipeline* and *step* in ZenML.
 This concept will come in handy later when we code.

 In ZenML, a `pipeline` consists of a series of steps, organized in any order that makes sense for your use case.